 GREY2K USA Worldwide

-GREY2K USA is the largest greyhound protection organization in the United States.
+GREY2K USA Worldwide is the largest greyhound protection organization in the United States.
 As a non-profit 501(c)4 organization, we work to pass stronger greyhound protection laws and to end the cruelty of dog racing on both national and international levels.
 We also promote the rescue, rehoming and adoption of greyhounds across the globe.

 Started 10 petitions